Maned wolf: Diet

 The maned wolf is omnivorous.
-It specialises in preying on small and medium-sized animals, including small mammals (typically rodents and rabbits), birds and their eggs, reptiles, and even fish, gastropods, other terrestrial molluscs, and insects, but a large portion of its diet (more than 50%, according to some studies) is vegetable matter, including sugarcane, tubers, bulbs, roots and fruit.
+It specialises in preying on small and medium-sized animals, including small mammals (typically rodents and rabbits), birds and their eggs, reptiles, and even fish, gastropods, other terrestrial molluscs, and insects, but the main portion of its diet is vegetable matter, including fruit, sugarcane, tubers, bulbs, and other roots.
 Up to 301 food items have been recorded in the maned wolf's diet, including 116 plants and 178 animal species.